gyroflow/gyroflow/README.md

 For GPU processing we use *OpenCL* or *wgpu*, with highly parallelized CPU implementation as a fallback.

 ### Code structure
-1. Entire GUI is in the `src/ui` diretory
+1. Entire GUI is in the `src/ui` directory
 2. `src/controller.rs` is a bridge between UI and core, it takes all commands from QML and calls functions in core
 3. `src/core` contains the whole gyroflow engine and doesn't depend on *Qt* or *ffmpeg*, and *OpenCV* is optional
 4. `src/rendering` contains all FFmpeg related code for rendering final video and processing for synchronization